-This course is designed to address the various difficulties secondary teachers encounter when trying to teach literacy to a diverse group of secondary learners.
-Special needs, emotional, economic, social and cognitive problems will be explored.
-Students will learn strategies teachers canuse to enhance the literacy of secondarylearners.
+This course is designed to address the various difficulties secondary teachers encounter when trying to develop the literacy processes and proficiencies of diverse groups of secondary learners.
+Special needs and emotional, economic, social, and cognitive problems will be explored.
+Candidates will learn pedagogical approaches that teachers can use to enhance the literacy and critical thinking outcomes of secondary learners across academic disciplines.